amritav/career-flow/Updates.md

 We have updated the troubleshooting guides and added solutions to issues we identified and resolved while developing the application.
 [Troubleshooting.md](https://github.com/adi-kiran/career-flow/blob/main/Troubleshooting.md)

 ### B. Testing
 We added unit tests to increase the coverage score from 30% to 60% and have atleast one unit test for each endpoint.
-We also configured the pytest_ci.yml github action to run tese tests whenever a commit is made and to push the coverage report to codecov.
+We also configured the pytest_ci.yml Github action to run tese tests whenever a commit is made and to push the coverage report to Codecov.

 ### C. Readme
 We've added a lot of badges and updated most of the readme to make it easy to uderstand whats going on for someone new and so that you can quickly setup and use the project.